Dog Friendly Policy

-The Moravian College Dog Friendly Policy allows faculty and staff the privilege of bringing their family dog, defined by the College as having been in the family for at least one year and being of at least one and half years of age, to campus.
-Moravian College strives to provide a safe environment for members of the College community, and to protect, maintain, and regulate the dog ownership privilege enjoyed by community members.
+The Moravian University Dog Friendly Policy allows faculty and staff the privilege of bringing their family dog, defined by the University as having been in the family for at least one year and being of at least one and half years of age, to campus.
+Moravian University strives to provide a safe environment for members of the University community, and to protect, maintain, and regulate the dog ownership privilege enjoyed by community members.
 It is the responsibility of the dog owner to value the rights of students, faculty and staff as well as the physical beauty of the campus.
 The Dog Friendly Policy provides the guidelines by which this can be accomplished.
 Every dog owner is encouraged to consider carefully the advantages and disadvantages of the campus environment for his/her dog.
 Regardless of the circumstance, the owner is ultimately responsible for the actions of his/her dog.

 All dogs must be spayed/neutered, clean, well-behaved, non-aggressive, housebroken and up to date on vaccinations and flea treatments.
 Exceptions to spaying and neutering are made for dogs whose owner presents evidence of: 1) ongoing show participation annually, or 2) breeding.
 Dogs cannot weigh more than 100 pounds and must be fully grown.
 Aggressive behavior of any dog toward other animals or humans is not tolerated.
 Any dog that displays aggressive behavior is not considered an acceptable dog and is not allowed on campus at any time.